 The Green-Eyed Doll

-Catherine disappears, but the killer has a suprise coming.
-She’ll fight to the death before being abused again.
-But will her determination be enough?
+When Catherine disappears, Matt races to find her, fearing the murderer has found his next green-eyed doll.
+But the killer has a surprise coming.
+Catherine will fight to the death before she’ll be a victim.
+Will her determination be enough?

 Read the Excerpt

 Catherine’s engine groaned.
 Turned over once, then nothing.
 She tried again.
 Again, nothing.
 She rested her head on the steering wheel to indulge in a minute of self-pity.
 Her car door opened, scaring the crap out of her.

 “Something wrong?”
 The sheriff crouched and put his hand on her arm.

 “No. Everything’s fine.”
 His touch was surprisingly gentle for a man with such a large hand.
 Warmth rolled under her skin and across her chest.
 Confused, she pulled away from him.